w3c/wai-easy-checks/content/language.md

 2. Visit the page you want to check
 3. Click on the ‘Check page language’ link in your bookmarks

+[TO DO]: Add or link to keyboard instructions

 ### What to look for

 * Check that the primary language is identified correctly
 * If there is no page language set, it will display: "Page langage is not specified"

+Note: this check does not identify language chnages within a page

 ## Learn more